Unit 1 - Practice Quiz

 metaphor Medium

-A. The tenor
+A. The symbol

 C. The vehicle

-D. The symbol
+D. The conceit

 23 In a novel, a character who feels trapped in their life repeatedly notices caged birds.
 What is the most likely symbolic function of the caged birds?